European History - From Prehistory To 19TH Century

 roughly from 500 to 1000 AD.
 Muslim Arab armies started to attack the Arab and

-North African parts of Roman Empire from 7th century.
+North African parts of the Roman Empire in the 7th century.
 In 637 AD,

 Muslims captured Roman-occupied Mesopotamia (Iraq) and later in 638 AD, they

-also occupied Levant (Al-Sham) from the Romans.
+also captured the Levant (Al-Sham) from the Romans.
 In 646 AD, Muslims also

-conquered Roman Egypt and later also the North African parts of Roman Empire.
+conquered Roman Egypt and later the North African parts of the Roman Empire.
 Muslim

-navy also captured Crete, Cyprus, Sicily and other important island from Roman Navy
+navy also captured Crete, Cyprus, Sicily, and other important islands from the Roman Navy

 during that period.
 In 711, Muslim General Tariq bin Ziyad captured the Iberian

-peninsular from Visigothic kingdom.
+peninsular from the Visigothic kingdom.
 In 756 AD, an Umayyad prince Abdul Rahman I

-established Emirate of Cordoba there, which later became a Caliphate in 929 AD.
+established the Emirate of Cordoba there, which later became a Caliphate in 929 AD.

 Around 800

-AD, the king of Franks Charlemagne was crowned as emperor by the pope for his
+AD, the king of the Franks Charlemagne was crowned emperor by the pope for his

 support to Christianity.
 The kingdom was based in modern France, Germany, Belgium,